virtual-campus-tour/virtual-campus-tour.github.io/index.md

 Second, visit the [Virtual Campus Tour Github Repository](https://github.com/virtual-campus-tour), and click the "Code" button and choose "Open with GitHub Desktop".
 Alternatively, the sources can be downloaded as a zip file; or a fork of a repo.
 Doing either task will lead to a copy of the repository on your local computer.

-Third, cd cd into the virtual-campus-tour/app directory and install the appropriate libraries with:
+Third, cd into the virtual-campus-tour/app directory and install the appropriate libraries with:

 ```
 $ meteor npm install